eonx-com/easy-monorepo/packages/EasyWebhook/docs/middleware.md

 If the webhook is in a final state (i.e. success or failed), this middleware checks if rerun is allowed for the webhook, and if so, resets its `$currentAttempt` and its `$status` to `pending`, which allows the webhook to be rerun.

+This middleware ensures that webhooks will not be rerun after reaching a final state unless explicitly allowed by the webhook.

 ### `ResetStoreMiddleware`

 This middleware resets the webhook store and webhook results store.
 See [Stores](stores.md) for more information.

+This middleware prevents memory issues when sending webhooks asynchronously with stores that use memory for their storage, such as the array stores.

 Note that the stores must implement `EonX\EasyWebhook\Interfaces\Stores\ResetStoreInterface`.
 Of the stores provided by the EasyWebhook package, only the array stores support reset.